Estimate Time8 min

 Charitable giving The United States tax code provides incentives for charitable gifts—if you itemize taxes, you can deduct the value of your gift from your taxable income (limits apply).
 These tax-aware strategies can help you maximize giving:

-• Contribute appreciated stock instead of cash: By donating long-term appreciated stocks, mutual funds, or cryptocurrency to a public charity, you are generally entitled to a fair market value (FMV) deduction, and you may even be able to eliminate capital gains taxes.
-Together, that may enable you to donate up to 23.8% more than if you had to pay capital gains taxes.3
+• Contribute appreciated stock instead of cash: By donating long-term appreciated stocks, mutual funds, or cryptocurrency to a public charity, you are generally entitled to a fair market value (FMV) deduction, and you may even be able to avoid capital gains taxes on the donated securities.
+Together, that may enable you to donate up to 23.8% more than if you had to pay capital gains taxes.2

 • Contribute real estate or privately held business interests (e.g., C-corp and S-corp shares; LLC and LP interests): Donating a non-publicly traded asset with unrealized long-term capital gains also gives you the opportunity to take an income-tax charitable deduction and eliminate capital gains taxes.
 Shares acquired through an employer stock program are generally good candidates for donation if held long-term and can reduce a concentrated position.